-Other convention activities include ACP’s Best of Show contest for general excellence, Best of the Midwest individual contests, a reception, and critiques of student news media.
+Other convention activities include ACP’s Best of Show contest for general excellence, Best of the Midwest individual contests, a reception and critiques of student news media.

-With typical attendance of around 250 delegates, the ACP Best of the Midwest gathering has become an annual place to seek solutions, share success stories, discover trends and network with students and advisers from around the greater Midwest region.
+With typical attendance of about 250 delegates, the gathering has become an annual place to seek solutions, share success stories, discover trends and network with students and advisers from around the greater Midwest region.